calcuis/quiz-compiler/README.md

 **You should compile your itemset via `Editor` first before kicking start with the `Quiz`.

 **Latest updates:**
-- User's responses were logged in a test file (results.txt).
+- User's responses were logged in a text file (results.txt).
 - Time limit approach was implemented (two minutes for each question).
 - Quit button was added to terminate the game peacefully.